ThomasQuinnKelly/bip-reference-person/local-dev/swa/README.md

 # What is this for?
 VA OIS Software Assurance (SwA) performs reviews for design and code reviews, and quality reviews.
-For code reviews, SwA is interested in reviewing release versions of the software.
+For code reviews, SwA is interested in reviewing **release** versions of the software.

-This README and related `swa-prep.sh` script are specific to [Secure Code Review > How do I register applications, request secure code review tools and validations?](https://wiki.mobilehealth.va.gov/display/OISSWA/Frequently+Asked+Questions).
+This README and related `swa-prep.sh` script are specific to the SwA process described under the _Secure Code Review > How do I register applications, request secure code review tools and validations?_ section on the [SwA FAQ page](https://wiki.mobilehealth.va.gov/display/OISSWA/Frequently+Asked+Questions).

 Some targeted URLs to instructions for the SwA submission requirements and process:
 * [Document Library (PDFs, etc)](https://wiki.mobilehealth.va.gov/display/OISSWA/Public+Document+Library)